What Does the Bible Say About Unforgiveness?

 1. Matthew 18:21-22: “Then Peter came to Jesus and asked, ‘Lord, how many times shall I forgive my brother or sister who sins against me?
 Up to seven times?’
 Jesus answered, ‘I tell you, not seven times, but seventy-seven times.'”

-See also What Does the Bible Say About Exposing the Truth?
+See also What Does the Bible Say About Drama?

 Wrapping it all up, the Bible is crystal clear on the topic of unforgiveness: it’s a no-go.
 God’s view is straightforward, promoting a life of forgiveness and love, just as Jesus demonstrated through his teachings and actions.
 Holding onto grudges and bitterness is akin to carrying a heavy burden, one that God doesn’t wish upon anyone.
 The call to forgiveness is not just about others; it’s a pathway to freedom and peace for ourselves.